-All bus transactions operate on an uninterruptable burst-of-four data, and require two full clock cycles of bus utilization.
-Any request that attempts to interrupt a burst-in-progress is ignored.
-The resulting benefit is that the address rate is kept down to the clock frequency even when both buses are 100 percent utilized.
+All bus transactions operate on an uninterrupted burst-of-two data, and require one full clock cycle of bus utilization.
+The resulting benefit is that short data transactions can remain in operation on both buses provided that the address rate can be maintained by the system (2x the clock frequency).

 READ cycles are pipelined.
 The request is initiated by asserting R# LOW at K rising edge.
-Data is delivered after the next rising edge of K using C and C# as the output timing references; or using K and K#, if C and C# are tied HIGH.
+Data is delivered after the next rising edge of K, using C and C# as the output timing references; or using K and K#, if C and C# are tied HIGH.
 If C and C# are tied HIGH, they may not be toggled during device operation.
 Output tri-stating is automatically controlled so that the bus is released if no data is being delivered.
 This permits banked SRAM systems with no complex OE timing generation.
-Back-to-back READ cycles are initiated at every second K rising edge.
-Any read request in between is ignored, since the burst sequence may not be interrupted and requires two full clock cycles.
+Back-to-back READ cycles are initiated at every K rising edge.

 WRITE cycles are initiated by W# LOW at K rising edge.
-Data is expected at both rising edges of K and K#, beginning one clock period later.
+The address for the WRITE cycle is provided at the following K# rising edge.
+Data is expected at the rising edge of K and K#, beginning at the same K which initiated the cycle.
 Write registers are incorporated to facilitate pipelined self-timed WRITE cycles and provide fully coherent data for all combinations of reads and writes.
 A read can immediately follow a write even if they are to the same address.
 Although the write data has not been written to the memory array, the SRAM will deliver the data from the write register instead of using the older data from the memory array.
 The latest data is always utilized for all bus transactions.
-WRITE cycles are initiated every second K rising edge.
-Any in-between WRITE request is ignored, since the burst sequence may not be interrupted.
+WRITE cycles can be initiated on every K rising edge.